I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-__unnamed_struct_0cb6_5.md

 </table></span></div>
 When calling the <b>Handler</b> routine, the caller passes in a single call parameter, which is a pointer to a caller-allocated <a href="..\portcls\ns-portcls-_pcevent_request.md">PCEVENT_REQUEST</a> structure.

-`Id`

-Specifies the event ID.
-This member identifies an event item within the event set.
-If the event set contains N items, valid event IDs are integers in the range 0 to N-1.

-`Set`

-Specifies the event set.
-This member is a pointer to a GUID that uniquely identifies the event set.
-See the list of event-set GUIDs in <a href="https://msdn.microsoft.com/library/windows/hardware/ff536195">Audio Drivers Event Sets</a>.

 ## Remarks
 The <b>PCEVENT_ITEM</b> structure specifies a particular event item in an automation table.
 The <a href="..\portcls\ns-portcls-__unnamed_struct_0cb6_6.md">PCAUTOMATION_TABLE</a> structure points to an array of <b>PCEVENT_ITEM</b> structures.